bobbimcwilliams/echo-in-the-forest/content/articles/what-does-the-text-actually-say.md

 I don't know where my journey goes from here.
 What I do know is that my core beliefs haven't changed.
 If anything, they've become more important to me.
 What has changed is how I approach them.

-For me, faith looks like being willing to ask questions.
-It looks like keeping an open mind.
-It looks like continuing to learn, grow, and seek understanding, even when the answers aren't as simple as I wish they were.

-Not having all the answers, but being willing to keep looking for them.
+What does my faith look like?

+It looks like...

+...being willing to ask questions.

+...keeping an open mind.

+...being willing to change my mind.

+...admitting when I'm wrong.

+But most importantly, my faith is not about having all the answers.

+**It's about finding peace in the journey.**